- £957 per week

 FIRST FLOOR (ACCESSED VIA WOODEN STAIRCASE)

-Games room/Bedroom 4: Large leather corner sofa bed, Pool table, table top football, TV with Sky package.
-Please note this is channelled through the TV in the lounge and is not a separate Sky package, wireless music system.
+Games room/Bedroom 4: Large sofa bed, Pool table, table top football, TV with media box.
+Wireless music system.

 Shower room: Walk-in shower, washbasin, toilet, underfloor heating.